taih304/Linux-Shell/Bash script/Function.md

 change_value
 ```
+# Global variable

-**Global variable**: A global variable can be define inside a function
+A global variable can be define inside a function

 ```sh
 define_variable_b(){